Meet the Other Phone. Flexible and made to last.

-Best women’s slippers to keep your feet cosy this winter
+Best slippers for women, to keep your feet cosy this winter

 Want to avoid cold feet this winter?
-We've rounded up the best women's slippers for cosiness and warmth, as recommended by Mumsnet users.
+We've rounded up the best slippers for women, as recommended by Mumsnet users.

 Selection of the best women's slippers

-When the weather is bleak, there's no better feeling than putting on a cosy film, grabbing your hot water bottle, and slipping your feet into a pair of the best slippers for women.
+When the weather is bleak, there's no better feeling than putting on a cosy film, grabbing your heated throw and slipping your feet into a pair of slippers.
+The best slippers for women are soft, well-fitting and have sturdy soles.

-This winter, due to the ongoing high cost of energy bills, many of us are looking for ways to stay warm at home without having the heating on full blast, and things like investing in the best electric blanket and keeping your feet toasty are great places to start.
+This winter, due to the ongoing high cost of energy bills, many of us are looking for ways to stay warm at home without having the heating on full blast, and things like investing in the best electric blanket or heated gilet your budget can stretch to, and keeping your feet toasty are great places to start.
 Many of us are now working on a hybrid basis, so the best women's slippers have gone from occasional wear to an everyday winter essential.
 As a result, many brands have stepped up their designs to make slippers which are not only comfortable and stylish but more durable and environmentally friendly too.

 If your old slippers are starting to look a bit sad and you want to replace them with a new pair, you’re in the right place.
 We’ve collated tried-and-tested recommendations from our discerning Mumsnet users - the UK's largest online network of parents - and scrutinised the opinions of verified reviewers to curate a list of the best slippers for women that you can trust.
 Whether you’re looking for boots, backless, or budget slippers, we’re here to take all the stress out of finding the perfect pair of slippers for you.